michaeltrs/DeepSatModels/README_CSCL.md

 	python train_and_eval/segmentation_training.py --config_file configs/**/UNet3Df.yaml --gpu_ids 0,1
     ```

-## Reference
+## BibTex
-Please consider citing the following work if you use UNet3Df or CSCL in your project:
+If you incorporate any data or code from this repository into your project, please acknowledge the source by citing the following work:
 ```
 @ARTICLE{9854891,
   author={Tarasiou, Michail and Güler, Riza Alp and Zafeiriou, Stefanos},